Meeting Schedule and Form Submission Deadlines

 - How often will the course be offered?

 - What is the expected enrollment?

 - Is there an overlap with another course(s)?
 If so why is the new course required?

 Undergraduates may enroll in 500-level courses, while 600-level courses are restricted to graduate students.
 Please include the proposed course number in the rationale, as well as any intent to cross-list the course at the undergraduate level.
 Please consult with Student Records or the Graduate School to ensure a particular course number has not already been used.

 - Institutional Library Support: What holdings are required for this course?
 If holdings need to be acquired, what level of priority is requested?

-- Space and Equipment: What classroom/laboratory space and equipment is available?
+- Space and Equipment: What classroom/laboratory space and equipment are available?
 Is new equipment expected to be purchased?

 - Computer Resources: What hardware is required and does it need to be purchased?
 Is software available?
 What are the online options?

 - Student Assistant Support: What support is required for grading, lab work, and other needs?